The 2020 Nation Student Journalism Conference

 A conference produced by The Nation and hosted by The New School.

-Coverage of social movements and protest is always essential–especially now, more than two years into the Trump administration.
-Yet, nuanced understanding of what leads people to participate in movements is often obscured by personality-driven or sensationalized narratives.
+Coverage of social movements and protest is always essential–especially now, on the cusp of the most important presidential election of our lifetimes.
+Yet, nuanced understanding of what leads people to participate in movements is often obscured by personality-driven or sensationalized narratives, if not outright misinformation.
 Through rigorous reporting, historical context, and a sense of mission, the journalists at The Nation provide a model for informed coverage of the social movements that are shaping our country and the world.

-This May, building on three successful previous conferences, The Nation is bringing together the next generation of independent journalists in an intimate setting to learn more about social movements and how journalists can better cover them.
-Speakers include Katrina vanden Heuvel, Liliana Segura, Atossa Araxia Abrahamian, Kai Wright, Dave Zirin, Elie Mystal, Lizzy Ratner, Jimmy Tobias and Michelle Chen, among many others.
+This May, building on four successful previous conferences, The Nation is bringing together the next generation of independent journalists in an intimate setting to learn more about social movements and how journalists can better cover them.
+Speakers including Katrina vanden Heuvel, Jimmy Tobias and Elie Mystal, will be announced shortly.

 The conference is free for all accepted applicants.
 It takes place at The New School, founded in 1919 to advance academic freedom, tolerance, and experimentation.
 A century later, The New School remains at the forefront of innovation in higher education, inspiring more than 10,000 undergraduate and graduate students to challenge the status quo in design and the social sciences, liberal arts, management, the arts, and media.

-The day will feature workshops, panel discussions, breakout sessions, a film screening of Barbara Kopple’s documentary Hot Type, and a reception as well as breakfast and lunch.
+The day will feature workshops, panel discussions, breakout sessions, film screenings, and a reception as well as breakfast and lunch.
 Travel grants (within the US) and free housing spots are available.
-Slots are limited.
+Slots are extremely limited.

 All currently matriculating undergraduate and graduate students are eligible.
 Young writers of traditional college age not in school are also encouraged to apply.
 Email email@example.com with any questions.